GLP definition

 More Definitions of GLP

-GLP.
-GLP means all applicable Good Laboratory Practice standards, including, as applicable, as set forth in the then current good laboratory practice standards promulgated or endorsed by the U.S. Food and Drug Administration as defined in 21 C.F.R.
-Part 58, or the equivalent applicable Laws in any Region in the Territory, each as may be amended and applicable from time to time.
+GLP means all applicable Good Laboratory Practice standards, including, as set forth in the then-current good laboratory practice standards promulgated or endorsed by the U.S. Food and Drug Administration, as defined in 21 C.F.R.
+Part 58, and the equivalent applicable laws in the Territory, each as may be amended and applicable from time to time.

 GLP means the current Good Laboratory Practices regulations promulgated by the FDA, published at 21 CFR Part 58, as such regulations may be from time to time amended, and such equivalent regulations or standards of countries outside the United States as may be applicable to activities conducted hereunder.